johan162/bayescalc2/README.md

 ## Support

 - **Documentation**: See `docs/user_guide.md` for detailed usage instructions
+- **Developer guide**: See `docs/developer_guide.md` for how to get started to contribute and overview of key dev practices and algorithms.
 - **Issues**: Report bugs or request features on [GitHub Issues](https://github.com/your-username/bayescalc2/issues)
 - **Discussions**: Ask questions in [GitHub Discussions](https://github.com/your-username/bayescalc2/discussions)